 Whenever you take activated charcoal, it’s imperative to drink 12–16 glasses of water per day.
 It’s very important to consume adequate amounts of water in tandem with activated charcoal to prevent dehydration.
-In addition, this helps to flush out the toxins quickly and prevents constipation experienced by some individuals.
+This helps flush out the toxins quickly and prevents constipation experienced by some individuals, as well.

 In addition to being a safe and effective treatment for the removal of toxins and poison from the system, additional activated charcoal uses include deodorizing and disinfecting, and it’s an important step to treat Lyme disease.

 Here are the top 10 activated charcoal benefits:

 Have your teeth become stained from coffee, tea, wine or berries?
 For the many people wondering if activated charcoal whitens teeth, they’re in luck.